PedroVasconcelos18/propz-test-backend/README.md

 ### Quick explanations about the problem

   A Perfect Number is defined as a positive integer that equals the sum of its proper divisors.
-  In the case of 6, its proper divisors are 1, 2, 3 and their sum is 1 + 2 + 3 = 6.
+  In the case of 6, its proper divisors are 1, 2, and 3 and their sum is 1 + 2 + 3 = 6.
   Since this sum equals the number itself, 6 qualifies as a Perfect Number.

+## Tech Stack

+Java 17, SpringBoot, JUnit, Mockito

 ## Installation